 The continued evaluation of CLEAR, the Citizen and Law Enforcement Analysis and Reporting project, is scheduled to continue with a grant to the University of Illinois at Chicago.
 CLEAR is a major initiative of the Chicago Police Department to integrate information systems and processes within the department.
 The continued evaluation will focus on the efforts aimed at the introduction of high-priority applications, and the resources and processes needed to develop and implement the major components of CLEAR.
-A full draft report will be available in December 2004 and a final report in February 2005.
+A full draft report was made available to ICJIA staff in December 2004 and a final report is expected by the end of February 2005.